-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Measure O Bond Fund of the Pacifica School District's basic financial statements.
-The Measure O Bond Schedule of Approved Budget and Cumulative Expenditures. is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The Measure O Bond Schedule of Approved Budget and Cumulative Expenditures is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Measure O Bond Schedule of Approved Budget and Cumulative Expenditures is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Measure O Bond Fund of Pacifica School District's basic financial statements.
+The supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+This information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements, except for the Statement of Revenues, Project Expenditures and Changes in Fund Balance as of June 30, 2023.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Statement of Revenues, Project Expenditures and Changes in Fund Balance is fairly stated, in all material respects, in relation to the basic financial statements as a whole.